HuanLab/ML4MassSpec/README.md

 python --version
 ```

 You should see Python 3.8 or higher.
-If not, you can specify the version when creating your conda environment in the environment setup step.

 ### 2. Check Your Location and Clone the Repository